GeoTIFF/geotiff-read-bbox/README.md

   // set debugLevel to zero for no logging, and higher for more logging
   debugLevel: 1,

+  // how many points to add to each side of the bounding box if reprojecting
+  // optional, default is 100
+  density: 100,

   // spatial reference system of the bounding box
   srs: 4326,